nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2021-04-07-javasnipt-help.md

 tags: javasnipt help
 ---

-If you need help with JavaSnipt, please send an email describing the exact problem and steps that made the problem occur to nazariosoftwarellc at gmail dot com.

-I will do my best to help you!
+If you need help with JavaSnipt, please send an email describing the exact problem and steps that made the problem occur to nazariosoftwarellc at gmail dot com and I will do my best to help.

+## FAQs

+### How do I delete a site from JavaSnipt?

+**iOS, in Safari:** Visit the site you wish to remove.
+Tap Share → JavaSnipt.
+You will see a popup asking if you want to allow or block JavaScript on that website.
+Tap OK and refresh.

+**iOS, in JavaSnipt**: Swipe on the site from right to left or tap Edit, then the (-) icon next to the site you wish to remove.

+**macOS, in Safari**: Visit the site you wish to remove.
+Click the {} icon in the toolbar.
+Click the button in the dropdown (if the site is currently in JavaSnipt, this button will be green).
+Click the refresh icon to reload the page.

+**macOS, in JavaSnipt**: Click on the site you wish to remove.
+Press Cmd-Delete or File → Delete from the menu bar.
+If you wish to undo this, use Cmd-Z or Edit → Undo.
+You can select multiple sites for deletion by holding down Shift or Command and clicking on multiple rows.